 the same services, or other substitute services, can be provided following the substitution;

 any outstanding balance payment is paid, as well as an amendment fee of £50 per person per substitution, as well as any additional fees, charges or other costs arising from the transfer; and

 the substitute agrees to these Terms and Conditions and all other terms of the package contract.

 The original traveller and the substitute shall also be jointly and severally liable for payment of the balance of the amount due and the amounts referred to in this clause.
 If the original traveller cannot find a substitute, cancellation charges as set out below will apply in order to cover estimate costs.
 Otherwise, no refunds will be given for travellers not travelling or for unused services.

 Important note: Certain arrangements may not be modified or substituted after they have been confirmed and any modification or substitution could incur a cancellation charge of up to 100% of that part of the arrangements.

 13. CANCELLATION BY THE TRAVELLER

 The traveller also has the right to withdraw from the contract, without penalty, in the following cases:

-the significant modification of one or more items in the contract, that can objectively be construed as being essential to the enjoyment of the package holiday considered as a whole, and when these changes had been proposed by the organiser after the agreement had been signed and before the traveller’s departure or have been rejected by the traveller.
+the significant change of any part of the package holiday as set out above and when these changes had been proposed by the travel organiser after the agreement had been signed and before the traveller’s departure or have been rejected by the traveller.

 In the cases mentioned above, the traveller also has the right: